edisonchan2013928/PREFIX/README.md

 ```

 ## Example 3: Bandwidth Tuning
-Here, we consider an example to support bandwidth tuning in the New York traffic accident dataset (with the input file name "New_York") with three spatial bandwidths and five temporal bandwidths, where the resolution size and the number of timestamps of each STKDV are fixed to be $1280\times 960$ and 32, respectively.
+Here, we consider an example to support bandwidth tuning in the New York traffic accident dataset (with the input file name "New_York") with three spatial bandwidths and five temporal bandwidths, where the resolution size and the number of timestamps of each STKDV are fixed to be 1280 $\times$ 960 and 32, respectively.
 Moreover, we also adopt the Epanechnikov function as the spatial and temporal kernels.
 The shell script code is shown as follows.
 ```
 dataFileName="New_York"
 outputFileName="./Results/New_York_STKDV_2_Method_2"